supki/pakej/README.md

 =====

 Pakej is a status bar daemon.
-It does not actually draw any status bar, but executes arbitrary I/O in the background and shares its results.
+It does not actually draw any status bar, only executes I/O actions in the background and stores their results.
-This is most useful together with tools like [tmux][tmux] or [xmobar][xmobar]
+This is most useful together with tools like [tmux][tmux] or [xmobar][xmobar].

 Install
 -------